All the New Year's sales you should shop to start 2020 off strong

 - American Eagle: All clearance jeans are now just $19.99, plus clearance items are an extra 10% off.

-- Ann Taylor: Full-price styles are 40% off with promo code BYE2019, while clearance items are up to 70% off.
+- Ann Taylor: Take an extra 60% off all sale styles, plus 50% off layering essentials with code LAYER.

-- Anthropologie: Take an extra 40% off thousands of newly marked-down styles, plus free shipping.
+- Anthropologie: Enjoy an extra 40% off thousands of newly marked-down styles, not to mention an extra 25% off furniture, decor and more.

 - Aritzia: Everything from Aritzia is up to 60% off through January 8.